Lottie B. Scott

-Lottie B. Scott (born November 5, 1936) is an American civic leader and civil rights advocate who is a past president and co-founder of the NAACP branch in Norwich, Connecticut.
+Lottie B. Scott (November 5, 1936 – September 18, 2025) was an American civic leader and civil rights advocate who was a past president and co-founder of the NAACP branch in Norwich, Connecticut.

 Life and education

 Eldest of eight children, Scott was born to Joseph Bell Jr. and Estelle Stone Bell in 1936.
 Raised in poverty on a farm in Longtown, South Carolina, she grew up under the South's Jim Crow laws and experienced segregation and racial discrimination.
 Leaving an unhappy marriage, she followed the example of her father and brother and moved with her son to Norwich, Connecticut, in 1957.
 Struggling to find employment as a single African American woman, she worked initially at a shoe factory and a hotel and then as a clerical typist at Norwich State Hospital.
 Circa 1970 she became a community resource worker for the Connecticut Commission on Human Rights and Opportunities.
 She retired as a regional manager 22 years later in 1992.

-While working full-time at the human rights commission, Scott earned an associate's degree at Three Rivers Community College and went on to earn a Bachelor of General Studies degree from the University of Connecticut in 1986.
+While working full-time at the human rights commission, Scott earned an associate degree at Three Rivers Community College and went on to earn a Bachelor of General Studies degree from the University of Connecticut in 1986.

 Public service

 Scott was a founding member of the Norwich Branch of the NAACP in 1963; by the 1970s, she was president.
-She established a NAACP job bank program in 1973, helping hundreds of African American residents gain employment.
+She established an NAACP job bank program in 1973, helping hundreds of African American residents gain employment.
 Scott's leadership was instrumental in improving race relations at the Norwich Free Academy during the 1970s.
 Concurrent with her civil rights advocacy, she was a founding member of the Connecticut Civil Liberties Union.

 Scott was a past president and founding member of the Norwich Arts Center.
-She is a lifetime member of the NAACP and the Norwich Historical Society and a member of the Rotary Club of Norwich for more than 20 years.
+She was a lifetime member of the NAACP and the Norwich Historical Society and a member of the Rotary Club of Norwich for more than 20 years.
 She has served on several city commissions, including the City of Norwich Ellis Walter Ruley Committee, the Norwich Sachem Fund, and the Norwich Disabilities Committee.
 In addition, Scott has served on numerous local nonprofit boards, chairing the board of Backus Hospital and serving on The Bulletin newspaper's diversity committee and the Otis Library's board of directors.